stadium-software/repeater-datagrid/README.md

 **Notable features**

 - Can be used with any connector (Database or Web Service)
-- Works with data sources of any size
+- Cane be used with data sources of any size
 - Provides for sorting and paging
 - Configurable / selectable page size
 - Configurable / selectable initial page